64kramsystem/geet/README.md

 Geet is in alpha status.
 Although I use it daily, lots of features are being implemented, and internal/external APIs are frequently changed.

 The public release will be 1.0, and is expected to be released in January 2018 or earlier.

-The test suite is planned for v0.3.0.
-In case the project should have any user/developer besides me before that version, I will put any feature on hold, and build the full test suite.